-The Company did not previously allocate any amount of OBSA's comprehensive loss for 2017 to the non-controlling interest which did not follow the guidance in IFRS 10.
-The Company has corrected for this error by restating the comparative figures shown below for the three months ended and year ended December 31, 2017, respectively.
-The restatement did not impact the "Net Loss" shown for the Company for either period.
+The Company did not previously allocate any amount of OBSA's comprehensive loss for the three months ended March 31, 2018 to the non-controlling interest which did not follow the guidance in IFRS 10.
+The Company has corrected for this error by restating the comparative figures shown below for the three months ended March 31, 2018.
+The restatement did not impact the "Net Loss" shown for the Company (see Note 12 to the Interim Financial Statements and Note 18 to the 2018 annual consolidated financial statements for additional details).

-Financial Results for the Year Ended December 31, 2018
+Financial Results for the Three Months Ended March 31, 2019